microsoft/pxt-arcade/docs/test/tutorials/horse.md

-## {14.
+## {11.
 Add the finishing touches!}

 To polish your game, let's add a game screen that keeps the game from starting until everyone is ready.
-Also, we'll add a label and a tone that lets everyone know when it's time to play!
+Also, we'll add a label and a tone to let everyone know when it's time to play!

 - :suitcase: Open the ``||bundles:Bundles||`` category and drag the
 ```block